shini4i/argo-watcher/README.md

 `argocd app wait` waits for an application to be `Synced` and `Healthy`.
 It has no argument for a revision or an image tag, so if Argo CD has not picked up your commit yet, the previous revision already satisfies it and the command returns success for a deployment that has not started.
 It also needs the `argocd` CLI and an Argo CD token in every pipeline.

-Argo Watcher waits for the application to be `Synced` and `Healthy` **with the image tag you built running**, fails fast when the application finishes rolling out without declaring that image name at all, and keeps every deployment as history in the Web UI.
+Argo Watcher waits until the image tag you built is running in a `Synced` and `Healthy` application, and keeps every deployment as history in the Web UI.
 Pipelines need only the server URL and an optional deploy token.
 The full comparison, including polling the API and `kubectl rollout status`, is in [Wait for an Argo CD Deployment from CI](https://argo-watcher.readthedocs.io/en/latest/guides/ci-pipeline-wait/).

 ## Architecture